-However, caution must be exercised when it comes to video – not everyone is a fan, there can be accessibility issues and it can slow down page load speed times.
-Provide text-based alternatives such as transcription or even a standalone written accompaniment so that those accessing your website via a mobile device can do so without using sound.
+However, caution must be exercised when it comes to video.
+Not everyone is a fan, there can be accessibility issues and it can slow down page load speed times.
+Provide text-based alternatives such as transcription or even a written accompaniment so that those accessing your website via a mobile device can do so without using sound.
 This will also make the video more accessible for those with visual impairment.

 Fast page load times